 The social sector’s needs have been on the rise for the past several years as increasing wage gaps, rents, and the cost of living came to a head with stagnant wages and little social mobility.
-With the economic turn as a result of Stay-at-Home and Quarantine mandates, nonprofits are experiencing a series of hits that are making it difficult for them to continue delivering much needed services.
+With the economic turn as a result of Stay-at-Home, Social Distant, and Quarantine mandates, nonprofits are experiencing a series of hits that are making it difficult for them to continue delivering much needed services.
 Not only are they struggling to respond, the challenges are compounding and likely include:

 - Restructuring program delivery with remote staff who may not have been prepared technologically.